Asalamu alaykum wa rahmatullahi wa barakatu ladies

 Yes, loneliness.
 Before I began our homeschool journey, I scrolled through as many blogs as I could, read as many books as I could, and spent hours ‘preparing’ myself for this exciting adventure we were about to take.
 The excitement of buying curriculum, planning our school room, decluttering, and buying STATIONARY distracted me from the reality of homeschooling, and to be honest I don’t think any book or blog could have prepared me for it.
 Alhamdulillah ‘ala kulli haal.

 Homeschooling is a lonely journey.
-It’s not like an extended weekend, where it’s you, the children, your husband and extended family perhaps, all at home, eating, cooking and cleaning together.
-Neither is it like the image on Pinterest where you’ve managed to keep a spotless house, have a phone call from a friend, all while teaching your children at the same time…this can happen, just not every day!
+It’s not like an extended weekend, where it’s you, the children, your husband, and extended family perhaps, all at home, eating, cooking and cleaning together.
+Neither is it like the image on Pinterest where you’ve managed to keep a spotless house all day every day, squeezed in a field trip, cooked a healthy meal and planned tomorrow’s lessons too-it can happen but not everyday!

 The reality is that once the husband leaves to work in the morning, it’s just you and the kids.
 There’s no teacher to hand the kids over to every day, no dinner lady to cook and clean up the kitchen table, and no janitor to mop the floor when your little one’s artistic masterpiece falls on the floor.